Do you have additional questions about the Women in Science evening? Check out the FAQs below or contact email@example.com.

 - Will all participants be provided with an electronic certificate of participation?

-- Can this event be counted towards my work experience requirements?
+- Can this event be counted towards my high school work experience requirements?

 The Women in Science evening could be classified as an unpaid career-related work experience that includes career investigation.
 Some schools will consider the hours spent attending (either In-Person or Virtually Live) as being eligible for your work experience hours.
 We encourage students to verify this with your school or career counsellor.

-The organizing team cannot sign any Work Education Agreements, Work Experience Placement Forms or any similar forms/contracts on the day-of.
-Forms can be sent to firstname.lastname@example.org for electronic signature before or after the event.
+The organizing team cannot sign any Work Education Agreements, Work Experience Placement Forms or any similar forms/contracts on the day of the event.
+Forms can be sent to email@example.com for electronic signature before or after the event.

 We realize various school districts have different requirements for tracking hours.
 Unfortunately, the following cannot be provided: